SuzeShardlow/Unscramble/README.md

 ## Future Developments

-When I created this game, we had not yet covered styling in any depth, so I would like to revisit it and make it responsive so it can be played on mobile phones.
+When I created this game, I had not yet learnt about styling in any depth, so I would like to revisit it and make it responsive so it can be played on mobile phones.

 I would also like to add more grid combinations.